How 'Grinch Bots' Are Ruining Online Christmas Shopping - Slashdot

 This kind of arbitrage is only possible if the original price was far too low compared to the supply/demand.
 If there is demand at $1000/ea, and you are selling at $15/ea, then something will fill that void.
 If not bots, then just people buying and immediately reselling.

-I have no idea what a "Barbie Dreamhouse" is or why it could possibly be worth $1000 to somebody, but if that's where the market values it, you can either (a) produce more to drive the supply/demand intersection point down closer to what y
+I have no idea what a "Barbie Dreamhouse" is or why it could possibly be worth $1000 to somebody, but if that's where the market values it, you can either (a) produce more to drive the supply/demand intersection point down closer to what you feel it should be, or (b) sell closer to the current intersection point, which takes the wind out of arbitrage, which also becomes very risky.

+I opt for teaching the tykes through practical exercises that greed does not pay off:

+"You get to wish for one major present which you will get if it fits within the household gift budget.
+If it's too expensive, you get nothing, nada.
+Not something cheaper instead, but nothing, because we don't reward greed.
+You get to decide what you ask fo

-Color me cynical but (Score:2)
+Color me cynical but (Score:3)

 Screw that....
 ANOTHER attempt by government to manipulate the free market economy, with the flawed idea it will improve anything.